 Reflex is a finishing machine for digital narrow-web printers (not just its own dFlex).
 It can also handle standalone production if needed.
 It offers spot colours, coating, cold foiling, laminating and die-cutting.

-“On the textile side we have the LX range for printed labels and the Tagtrans range for producing heat transfer labels,” says Brand.
+“On the textile side we have the LX range for printed labels and the Tagtrans range for producing heat transfer labels,” says Barnes.
 “Again we manufacture our own ancillary equipment, such as ultrasonic cutting machines and curing ovens.”

 There’s a digital textile label printer too, called dTex, said to be the first “practical industrial” system designed specifically for producing short-run digitally printed garment and apparel labels, from “10 to 10,000” runs.
 Alternatives are either desktop thermal transfer printers or high-end clean-room digital solutions.
 The dTex uses similar HIQ inkjet technology to dFlex, but on 150mm roll widths running at 30 to 6m/min.
 There are two- and four-colour versions (black and red or black, red, cyan and yellow), with white ink planned for the future.

 Manufacturing is all done in-house with the exception of specialist items such as the Konica Minolta-based digital print engine, however, much of this comes from Industrial Inkjet in Cambridge, UK.

 “We proudly manufacture over 80% of our machines, only buying in specialised parts we cannot produce,” says Barnes.
 “We only work with selected suppliers to maintain our high standards.
 These are locally based where possible in order to reduce our carbon footprint and reduce lead times.
 Nottingham has a rich engineering heritage.
 By manufacturing the components in-house, we not only guarantee the highest quality but are in control of lead times for spare parts.”